arunofhyd/OmniSearch/omnisearch_native.md

-				-- Save this window's identity so we can find it next time. set newID to (get id of window 1) set newTabID to (get id of tab 1 of window 1) do shell script "echo " & quoted form of (currentPID & "," & (newID as string) & "," & (newTabID as string)) & " > " & quoted form of cacheFile end try
+				-- Save this window's identity so we can find it next time. set newID to (get id of window 1) do shell script "echo " & quoted form of (currentPID & "," & (newID as string)) & " > " & quoted form of cacheFile end try
 		end if
 	end tell